appium/appium-inspector/docs/overview.md

 - Appium server plugin, available for installation using [Appium's Extension CLI](https://appium.io/docs/en/latest/cli/extensions/)

-!!! note

-    The Inspector was also formerly released as a web application hosted at <https://inspector.appiumpro.com>.
-The Appium team no longer has developer access to this site, so even though it remains operational, it is highly unlikely to be updated to a newer Inspector version, and may be taken down without notice.
-We recommend migrating to the standalone app or the plugin version.

-    The Appium team is exploring the idea of hosting an up-to-date version of the web app in the future.

 ## GUI Overview

 There are two main parts to the Inspector user interface: